 Carol Rothenberg has worked with elementary and secondary schools through the New Arrival Center for the San Diego Unified School District, training teachers and administrators on effective programs and instruction for English learners.

 Carol Rothenberg is coordinator of the New Arrival Center for the San Diego Unified School District.
 This intensive, accelerated program assists adolescents who are new to the United States and English.
 She has worked with elementary and secondary schools throughout the district, training teachers and administrators on effective programs and instruction for ELs.
-Carol also consults with districts around the country, providing training for teachers, coaches, and administrators in developing language and literacy across content.
+Carol also works with districts around the country, providing training for teachers, coaches, and administrators in developing language and literacy across content.
 An experienced classroom teacher and literacy coach, Carol has taught special education in Spanish and English and designed and taught state-approved classes for new teachers on effective instruction of ELs.

 Carol coauthored Teaching English Language Learners: A Differentiated Approach; Language Learners in the English Classroom; and Content-Area Conversations: How to Plan Discussion-Based Lessons for Diverse Language Learners.
 She was also a contributor to Adolescent Literacy: Research-Based Best Practices.